Directing Attorney (Health)

 - A team-building, collaborative, and positive approach to work, combined with ability to create and maintain a healthy work culture with clear and fair expectations and a culture of feedback.

 - Bilingual ability (English/Spanish or English/Vietnamese) is strongly desired.

 - Microsoft Word, Excel, and PowerPoint proficiency.

 Applications will be reviewed on a rolling basis until position is filled.
-Please submit the following via email to email@example.com: (1) a resume, (2) three professional references, and (3) a cover letter that explains your interest and also addresses the question below.
+Please submit the following HERE TO APPLY: (1) a resume, (2) three professional references, and (3) a cover letter that explains your interest and also addresses the question below.

-To best serve our clients and our community, the Law Foundation is committed to creating a diverse and inclusive workplace in which differences are acknowledged and valued.
-How has your personal background or experiences, professional or otherwise, prepared you to contribute to social justice, race equity and diversity among our staff?
+- To best serve our clients and our community, the Health Program has built a team that values race equity and centers historically excluded communities through its community driven advocacy approach.
+How has your personal background or experiences, professional or otherwise, prepared you to contribute to social justice, race equity, and diversity among our staff?